Building & History

 The German language classes for adults and children are very popular and have expanded to several locations statewide.
 Our speaker series and monthly German film night offer wonderful opportunities for learning and cultural enrichment.
 Public tours of the German Free School are offered every Thursday afternoon or by appointment.
 Almost 30,000 visitors have passed through the gates.
 A substantial increase in visitors to this Austin landmark is expected in the next few years with the planned development of the surrounding neighborhood.

-In the first decade of the 21st Century, the number of programs and activities offered by the Society has continued to grow, serving both Society members and the community at large.
+In the first decade of the 21st century, the number of programs and activities offered by the Society has continued to grow, serving both Society members and the community at large.
 There are four major annual events that draw hundreds of visitors – Maifest, Oktoberfest, and the Christmas Market at the state headquarters and our Annual Meeting, held in a different town or city each year.
 Since 2018 GTHS has partnered with Austin’s sister city alliance to hold a Karneval, which is a traditional festival in Koblenz, Germany.

-Genealogy seminars are held throughout the year in various parts of the state, providing research tools to those interested in learning about their heritage.
 In 2010, the German-Texan Heritage Society was named Preserve America Stewards in recognition for its preservation of the German Free School and furthering its mission of preserving the German culture in Texas.